Andrew-S-Rosen/cbe504/main.typ

 Since C is a secondary product from a reaction order greater than one, a second-rank delplot has a zero $y$-intercept since the species rank (two) is equal to the rank of the delplot (two), as is evident from the second row and third column of #ref(<table:delplot>).
 If the reaction producing C were first order, then the intercept would instead be finite.

-As for the third-rank delplot, we again refer to #ref(<table:delplot>) and find that B and D diverge since their rank (two) is less than the rank of the deplot (three).
+As for the third-rank delplot, we again refer to #ref(<table:delplot>) and find that B and D diverge since their rank (two) is less than the rank of the delplot (three).
 If the reaction producing C were first order, we would expect the intercept to diverge for this species too.
 However, this is not what we observe.
 Since the reaction producing C is greater than first order, C happens to have a finite intercept instead.